Bingham Canyon Mine: Production

+As of 2023, this location produced approximately 150000 ST of copper ore per year.

 Environmental impact

 In 1990, homes that had been built on former flood plains were discovered to be contaminated with high levels of lead and arsenic.
-Activities to clean up 100 years of accumulated impacts began in the 1990s, under state Utah Department of Environmental Quality and federal oversight and are ongoing.
+Activities to clean up 100 years of accumulated impacts began in the 1990s, under Utah Department of Environmental Quality and federal oversight, and are ongoing.

 The EPA lists "Kennecott South Zone/Bingham" on its superfund webpage, after it was proposed to be listed as a superfund site in 1994.
-The South Zone includes the Bingham Mining District in the Oquirrh Mountains, about 25 mi southwest of Salt Lake City, the open pit, waste rock dumps, Copperton Mill and other historic sites.
+The South Zone includes the Bingham Mining District in the Oquirrh Mountains, about 25 mi southwest of Salt Lake City, the open pit, waste rock dumps, Copperton Mill, and other historic sites.
 The company avoided regulatory issues of being on the NPL by voluntarily cleaning up the contaminated lands, the Superfund Alternative Approach.
 The listing proposal was withdrawn in 2008.
-More than 25 million tons of mining wastes have been removed; sludge with elevated sulfate concentrations was consolidated and capped on site.

 1900–1909

 By 1904, there were three large copper smelters and one lead smelter in the Salt Lake valley.
 The sulfur dioxide gas emissions from the smokestacks caused significant crop damage to neighboring crops.
 During the 1904–1905 winter, the farmers gathered together and decided to file suit against the smelters in the United States District Court of Utah.
 In 1906, Federal Court Judge Marshall ruled that the smelters could not smelt ores containing more than 10% sulfur, effectively closing all of the aforementioned smelters.